 However, if the borrowed home-equity proceeds are used for any other purpose such as buying a vehicle or paying off other debts like credit card dues, the interest on the loan is no longer eligible for deduction.
 Borrowers wishing to avail of the deductions will have to carefully monitor how the home-equity borrowings are utilized.

 Fallacy #4 – It is no longer possible to claim tax breaks for kids

 In the latest tax reforms, the personal exemption has been withdrawn.
 This means that the $4,050 deduction that was available for spouse and each dependant is no longer there.
 However, this has been compensated by the improved child tax credit.

 It goes like this.
-For children under 17 years of age, the tax credit has almost doubled to $2,000 with an additional $500 credit for dependants.
-Hence kids who are older, as well as parents who are dependants, are eligible for the new credit.
+For children under 17 years of age, the tax credit is $2,000 with an additional $500 credit for dependents.
+Hence kids who are older and parents who are dependents, are eligible for the new credit.

 Further, there is a substantial increase in income levels for this eligibility, bringing in more families who are eligible for this benefit.
 On the whole this more than offsets the withdrawal of deduction.

 Fallacy #5 – Federal taxes have no bearing on State tax structure